sagemanifolds/WebSite/README.md

 # WebSite

-Web pages of SageManifolds project
+This is the web pages of the [SageManifolds project](http://sagemanifolds.obspm.fr/).